johncoenen/100-days-of-code/log.md

 **Thoughts**
   - Quick and dirty project
-  - Learned the basic fundamentals of HTML5 semantics and media queries
+  - Using HTML5 semantics and media queries
   - First time really using Emmet shorthand in VSCode!
   - TODO: fix issues with font awesome icons, change styling/markup to be more accessible